Quakers -- History

 Found in 592 Collections and/or Records:

-Scope and Content note This collection includes a bound typed transcript of Samuel Cole Davis’s diary of his illness with “cancer of the lip,” as transcribed by Steven E. Kagle.
-The diary was written during the last months of Davis’s life.
-Entries begin on April 1st of 1808, and continue until July 18, 1809, just a few days before Davis’s death.
-Davis’s diary entries detail not only the particulars of his medical condition and the treatments that various doctors attempted to cure the cancer or alleviate pain, but...
+Overview Samuel Cole Davis’s diary details his illness with “cancer of the lip,” as transcribed by Steven E. Kagle.
+Davis’s diary entries include the particulars of his medical condition and the treatments that various doctors attempted to cure the cancer or alleviate pain.
+Later entries especially focus on his attempt to atone for his sins and seek salvation as he approaches his death.

 Scope and Content note This collection is comprised of the single volume notebook of George Dillwyn, and is chiefly comprised of copies of the wills of many members of his wife Sarah Hill Dillwyn’s family.
 The notebook also includes notes concerning family estates, brief genealogical information for the family, maps for partitioning of land according to the deceased’s will, and Dillwyn’s notes concerning actions taken in his role as executor.
 Included in the notebook are the wills of Richard Hill Sr, Richard Hill...